 Writes Delia Fustaigne, the Herald’s Culinary and Middle Eastern Affairs Correspondent

-The legendary Aznac biscuit is a traditional concoction whose ingredients include sugar, butter, treacle, western plain flour, western plain nuts, and hyperbolic soda.
+The biscuity Aznac Legend is a traditional concoction whose ingredients include sugar, butter, treacle, western plain flour, western plain nuts, and hyperbole of soda.

-The acronym AZNAC was coined in 1915 when Western Plains’ men enlisted for World War One.
-The soldiers were fiercely patriotic however, they were a bit baffled by spelling and many of them were surprised to find out that they had in fact joined the British Army.
-This gave rise to the slogan: My country – wherever that is.
+The acronym AZNAC was first coined in 1915 when Western Plains’ men enlisted for World War One.
+The soldiers were fiercely patriotic however they were a bit baffled by spelling and many of them were surprised to find out that they had in fact joined the British Army.
+This gave rise to the slogan: My country – whatever it is.

 Aznac rations usually consisted of pies shipped over from Western Plains which were often heavily contaminated with fumes that had leaked from the ships’ engine rooms.
 To disguise the foul taste the Diggers borrowed from their Indian confederates the idea of smothering the whole lot with ketchup.
 Western Plains men developed such a taste for this exotic flavour that even to this day many of them still buy their pies from petrol stations.

-Things got worse when reports began reaching Western Plains that Turkish wives were keeping their husbands sweet with delicious confections called baklava and halava and especially a sticky goo made from gelatine, sugar, rose water and pistachio nuts, a combination which many of them thought was just a delight.
+Things got worse when reports began reaching Western Plains that Turkish wives were keeping their husbands sweet with delicious confections called baklava, halava and turkish delight.